Our tutorial will easily guide you through each step of the crochet waistcoat stitch.

-Below you will find our step-by-step guide as well as a link for a great pattern to practice your new stitch!
+Below you will find our step-by-step guide as well as few patterns to practice your new stitch!

 Another crochet stitch that results in a look akin to the knitted stocking stitch is the waistcoat stitch.
-If you can work a standard double crochet stitch then you can work this one!
+If you can work a standard single crochet stitch then you can work this one!

 If you’re unfamiliar with the stocking stitch in knitting, it creates a “V” shape-row after row.

 Unlike other crochet stitches, the waistcoat stitch looks great on either side when worked in one color.
 If you work it in two colors, you will have a wrong side and right side.

 If you need to hide the wrong side, try adding a fabric lining as a perfect solution!

 This is a great stitch if you like the look of knitted items, but aren’t keen on knitting itself.

 It is a good idea to keep your stitches loose to make inserting the hook easier.
 If tension is difficult for you, try using a different size hook.